 5. 30% of SMBs estimate that 71-90% of their customers have visited more than once

-Although all eyes are on acquisition, retention is still key for many business owners.
-Accordingly, 61% of business owners agree that a loyalty program to retain customers is "very important," whereas 30% agree it's "important."
+Although all eyes are on acquisition, customer retention is still key for many business owners.
+Accordingly, 61% of business owners agree that a loyalty program for customer retention is "very important," whereas 30% agree it's "important."

 Loyalty programs give customers access to exclusive perks and bonuses.
 They also create a more convenient and personalized buying experience, increasing the likelihood of turning a one-time customer into a loyal advocate.